ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 lower-bound rate below which the application does not deem it will be useful.
 These are specified in bits per second.
 The enumerated value `Unlimited` indicates that no bound is specified.
-A Transport Services API could express `Unlimited` in various ways -- e.g., via an additional Boolean parameter of a function call.
+A Transport Services API could express `Unlimited` in an environment-typical way, e.g., as a Union type or special value.

 ### Group Connection Limit